GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 When you save the file, Skaffold will see this change and repeat the workflow described in `skaffold.yaml`, rebuilding and redeploying your application.
-Once the pipeline is completed, you should see updated outputs in the terminal:
+Once the pipeline is completed, you should see the changes reflected in the output in the terminal:

 ```
 [getting-started] Hello Skaffold!